wesley-petit/game-production-pipeline/docs/install-grafana-with-prometheus.md

    docker compose up -d
    ```

-   Docker compose will use two volumes to keep datas and logs persistent even if a container stop or restart.
+   Docker compose will use two volumes to keep data and logs persistent even if a container stop or restart.

 5. Go to http://<YOUR_SRV_IP>:4000/.